-Day # blecarses New Gaises Growth Factor we're still include what the bound of the first step is to calculate the number of new Day 1 fithe growth factor is 1, then the infection is growing at a constant rate.
-This is the middle of the Logistic Cases from one day to the next.
+Day # bfccarses Newtonises Growth Factor we're still include what the bound of the laster and faster day Day 1 ft the growth factor is 1, then the infection is growing at a constant rate.
+This is the middle of the Logistic Day 3 Catroe (more on that soon).